Art-of-WiFi/UniFi-API-client/README.md

 - UniFi Cloud Key Gen2 Plus (UCK G2 Plus), firmware version 2.0.24 or higher
 - UniFi Cloud Console, details [here](https://help.ui.com/hc/en-us/articles/4415364143511)
 - UniFi Express (UX)
+- UniFi Dream Wall (UDW)
+- UniFi Cloud Gateway Ultra (UCG-Ultra)
+- UniFi Enterprise Fortress Gateway (EFG)

 The class automatically detects UniFi OS consoles and adjusts the URLs and several functions/methods accordingly.

-UniFi OS consoles require you to connect using port **443** instead of **8443** which is used for "software-based" controllers.
+UniFi OS-based controllers require you to connect using port **443** instead of **8443** which is used for "software-based" controllers.
 If your own code implements strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix or with port 443 when working with a UniFi OS-based controller.

 ### Remote API access to UniFi OS-based controllers
-When connecting to a UniFi OS gateway through the WAN interface, you need to create a specific firewall rule to allow this.
+When connecting to a UniFi OS-based gateway through the WAN interface, you need to create a specific firewall rule to allow this.
 See this blog post on the Art of WiFi website for more details: https://artofwifi.net/blog/how-to-access-the-unifi-controller-by-wan-ip-or-hostname-on-a-udm-pro